prayagnshah/AtlanticCoastalIslands/README.md

 Before the scripts can be run, there are a number of set up steps that need to be performed.

 ### 1.1 - CLONE THIS REPO LOCALLY
-The first step is to clone this repo locally!
-[How to clone a GitHub repository.](https://docs.github.com/en/repositories/creating-and-managing-repositories/cloning-a-repository?tool=cli)
+Before starting, make sure to clone this repository locally by following these steps: [How to clone a GitHub repository.](https://docs.github.com/en/repositories/creating-and-managing-repositories/cloning-a-repository?tool=cli)

-The first part of the project when the GeoJSON is prepared requires the CoastSat toolkit among other packages.
-The second half of the project when the GeoJSON is processed into Feature Classes requires the ArcPy package.
-If you will only be running on half of the project you only have to worry about the setup for that half.
-Note that I had difficulties with installing ArcPy in my Anaconda environment so I ran the `Prepare_GeoJSON.py` script in the Anaconda environment and ran the `Process_GeoJSON.py` script in my normal shell.
+The project consists of two main parts.
+In the first part, when preparing the GeoJSON, you'll need to set up the CoastSat toolkit along with other required packages.
+In the second part, when processing the GeoJSON into Feature Classes, you'll need the ArcPy package.

+If you plan to run only one part of the project, you can focus on setting up the dependencies for that specific half.
+Please note that installing ArcPy in an Anaconda environment might be challenging.
+If you encounter difficulties, consider running the `Prepare_GeoJSON.py` script in your Anaconda environment and the `Process_GeoJSON.py` script in your normal shell for a smoother experience.

 ### 1.2 - SET UP AN ANACONDA ENVIRONMENT